What Is An Internship?

 a.
 Credit-bearing internships.

-iii.
-Signature page.
-Once you have completed the entire contract, print a copy and have it signed by your faculty sponsor, site supervisor and faculty advisor (as well as yourself).
+Once you have completed the entire contract, submit it electronically and print a copy and have it signed by your faculty sponsor and faculty adviser (as well as yourself).
+Site supervisors will be able to approve through an on-line process.
 Please drop off, fax or scan and email a copy of this signed contract to the Career Services Office.

-iv.
+v.
 Clearance and registration.
 You will receive an email from the Director of Career Services indicating that you are cleared to register your internship for the term selected.
-Once you are cleared, you must register for the M0 section of the appropriate internship and the correct number of internship credits via the online registration.
+Once you are cleared, you must register for the M0 section of the appropriate internship and the correct number of internship credits via the on-line registration.

 b.
 Non-credit internships